noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

     - set alarms for tracking when specified metrics fall outside acceptable ranges
 - global tables
   - provide extremely low latency to global clients
+- indexes
+  - sparse indexes are key
+  - global secondary indexes
+    - useful for quick lookups and temporary tables
+  - local seoncary indexes
+    - use them sparingly
+    - choose projections carefully and only those atributes you request frequently
 - Managing item expiration with TTL
   - expire old items to keep your storage cost and RCU consumption low (and its free)
     - this is often more cost effective than paying for the WCU to delete an item